-In this paper, we propose a routing protocol for wireless mesh networks that provides QoS guarantees to application based on metrics of minimum bandwidth ( $B{min}$ ) and maximum end-to-end delay ( $T{max}$ ).
-While issues such as end-to-end route discovery has been studied in WMNs and MANETs [10, 17], our goal is to build a WMN routing protocol that provides "strong" QoS guarantees.
-By "strong" we mean that the routes discovered by our protocol will accept application requests for desired bandwidth and delay bounds for the flow, and either reject the flow if such constraints are not possible, or deliver an end-to-end flow that satisfies those performance bounds at the time of the request.
-If and when the route is disrupted by node or link failure, the protocol automatically detects the route breakages, and re-discovers alternate routes if they exist.
+In this paper, we propose a routing protocol for wireless mesh networks that provides QoS guarantees to applications based on metrics of minimum bandwidth (B{min}) and maximum end-to-end delay (T{max}) .
+While issues such as end-to-end route discovery have been studied in great depth for WMNs and MANETs [5, 6], our goal is to build a WMN routing protocol that provides "strong" QoS guarantees.
+By "strong" we mean that our protocol will accept application requests for desired bandwidth and delay bounds for a flow, and either reject the flow if such constraints are not possible, or accept the flow that satisfies those performance bounds at the time of the request.
+If and when a route is disrupted by a node or link failure, our protocol automatically detects the route breakages, and re-discovers alternate routes if they exist.